kodekracker/Rotto-Links-Scraper/README.md

 Rotto-Links-Scraper
 =======================

 A web crawler/scraper to find the broken links in the targeted seed url based on the keywords matched around that broken links.

+##Installation
+1. Redis
+2. Python 2.7+

+##Commands

+To run the worker :
+> python worker.py

+To run Flask frontend and api :
+> python run.py

 ##Developer
 1. [Akshay Pratap Singh](https://www.facebook.com/AKSHAYPRATAP007)